Patrick-Dolan/university-registrar/README.md

 ## Description

 A university registrar used to keep track of students and courses.
+You can do the following operations:
+* Add remove and edit student information into the system
+* Add remove and edit course information into the system
+* Assign students to courses

 ## Setup/Installation Requirements